adjoseph/PuttanescaTimer/README.md

 - ding only happens after the alert pops up, should happen before
 - persist custom times through reloads and page changes
   - refactor code so that variables are global?
+  - I think globals are generally bad, so maybe this should be tied up in user profile?